-Dreissenid mussels are small, triangular bivalves.
+Zebra and quagga mussels are small, triangular bivalves.
 Adults are typically 1- to 3-cm (0.4- to 1-inch) in shell length and juveniles range between 350- $\mu$ m to ~5-mm in size.
 Shell color varies but they usually have black and white stripes, although some are all dark and others are cream colored to light orange (Figure 1 and Figure 2).
-When sampling for adult Dreissenid mussels pay attention that any native mussels present should not be disturbed (Figure 3).
+When sampling for adult zebra and quagga mussels, pay attention that any native mussels present should not be disturbed (Figure 3).
 For more information on zebra and quagga mussels please visit the provincial website.